Promiscuity: Cross-cultural studies

 In 2008, a U.S. university study of international promiscuity found that Finns have had the largest number of sex partners in the industrialized world, and British people have the largest number among big western industrial nations.
 The study measured one-night stands, attitudes to casual sex, and number of sexual partners.
 A 2014 nationwide survey in the United Kingdom named Liverpool the country's most promiscuous city.

 Britain's position on the international index "may be linked to increasing social acceptance of promiscuity among women as well as men".
-Britain's ranking was "ascribed to factors such as the decline of religious scruples about extramarital sex, the growth of equal pay and equal rights for women, and a highly sexualised popular culture".
+Britain's ranking was "ascribed to factors such as the decline of religious scruples about extramarital sex, the growth of equal pay and equal rights for women, and a highly sexualized popular culture".

-The top-10-ranking OECD nations with a population over 10 million on the study's promiscuity index, in descending order, were the United Kingdom, Germany, the Netherlands, the Czech Republic, Australia, the United States, France, Turkey, Mexico, and Canada.
+The top-10-ranking OECD nations with a population over 10 million on the study's promiscuity index, in descending order, were the United Kingdom, Germany, the Netherlands, Czechia, Australia, the United States, France, Turkey, Mexico, and Canada.

 A 2017 survey by Superdrug found that the United Kingdom was the country with the most sex partners with an average of 7, while Austria had around 6.5.
+The 2012 Trojan Sex Life Survey found that African American men reported an average of 38 sex partners in their lifetime.
 A study funded by condom-maker Durex, conducted in 2006 and published in 2009, measured promiscuity by a total number of sexual partners.
 The survey found Austrian men had the highest number of sex partners globally, with 29.3 sexual partners on average.
 New Zealand women had the highest number of sex partners for females in the world with an average of 20.4 sexual partners.
 In all of the countries surveyed, except New Zealand, men reported more sexual partners than women.

 One review found the people from developed Western countries had more sex partners than people from developing countries in general, while the rate of STIs was higher in developing countries.

 According to the 2005 Global Sex Survey by Durex, people have had on average nine sexual partners, the most in Turkey (14.5) and Australia (13.3), and the fewest in India (3) and China (3.1).

-In many cases, the population of each country that participates is approximately 1000 people and can equate to less than 0.0003% of the population, e.g. the 2017 survey of 42 nations surveyed only 33,000 people.
-In India, data was collected from less than 0.000001% of the total population at that time.
 According to the 2012 General Social Survey in the United States by the National Opinion Research Center at the University of Chicago, Protestants on average had more sex partners than Catholics.
 Similarly, a 2019 study by the Institute for Family Studies in the US found that of never married young people, Protestants have more sexual partners than Catholics.